Carolus-XII-Rex/Bankrupt-Parser/README.md

 ```{python}
 get_headers_for_TIN(TIN)
 ```
-function, which forms the headers for all the requests, allowing to navigate through the required pages.
+function which forms the headers for all the requests allowing to navigate through the required pages.

 It is also possible to use the
 ```{python}